steemit/condenser/src/app/help/en/welcome.md

 ## <span id="Users_to_Follow">Users to Follow</span>

 - @steemitblog - Official Steemit Announcements
-- @ned - Ned Scott, CEO and Co-Founder of Steemit, Inc
+- @ned - Ned Scott, CEO and Co-Founder of Steemit, Inc.

 <a href="#Table_of_Contents">^</a>
 ## <span id="Other_Resources">Other Resources</span>